RTÉ2: 2004–2013

 Renamed in 2004 as RTÉ Two, the channel still had a heavy emphasis on imported programming.
 Its late night schedule contained imports including Rules of Engagement, 24, Rescue Me and Smallville.
-During this time, the channel also showed Cougar Town, Flash Forward, Lost, The Good Wife, CSI, Criminal Minds, Desperate Housewives, Grey's Anatomy, Sons of Anarchy, Life with Boys and Mr. Young.
+During this time, the channel also shown Cougar Town, Flash Forward, Lost, The Good Wife, CSI, Criminal Minds, Desperate Housewives, Grey's Anatomy, Sons of Anarchy, Life with Boys and Mr. Young.